Electricity

 electromagnetism (how electricity and magnetism work together).

-- 1881: The world's first experimental electric power plant opened
+1881: The world's first experimental electric power plant opened in Godalming, England.

-The electricity that travels from power plants is thousands of
+When electricity zaps from power plants to your home, it's at thousands of

-times higher voltage and more dangerous than the electricity in our homes.
+times higher voltages and massively more dangerous than the electricity in your home.

 If you are silly enough